On the Tate spectrum of tmf at the prime 2: Introduction

-Neither a proof, nor a precise statement, of the phenomenum that the slogan suggests does not appear in the literature.
-Many authors, however, have since produced further computational evidence demonstrating the slogan's validity.
-This evidence appears in the form of understanding the effect the Tate spectrum functor has on various $v_n$-periodic cohomology theories.
+Let $X$ be a spectrum.
+Mahowald's description of the Tate spectrum of $X$ is the homotopy inverse limit

-Let $E$ be a spectrum.
-Mahowald's construction of the \emph{Tate spectrum of} $E$ is the homotopy inverse limit
+If $X$ is a finite spectrum, then \eqref{eq:tatespectrum_invlimconstruction} implies the Tate spectrum functor corresponds to completion at the prime 2.
+This is certainly not the case for all spectra since homotopy limits do not commute with the smash product.

-If $E$ is a finite spectrum, then (\ref{e:Lins_theorem}) implies the Tate spectrum functor corresponds to completion at the prime 2.
-This is certainly not the case for all spectra since homotopy limits generally do not commute with the smash product.
-Numerous examples of Tate spectrum computations have appeared in the literature:
+While neither a proof, nor even a precise statement of the phenomenon suggested by the slogan has appeared in the literature, many authors have demonstrated the Tate spectrum functor sends $v_n$-periodic cohomology theories to $v_{n-1}$-periodic theories: